open-make/airtrack-doc-website/code_usage.md

 - https://github.com/adafruit/Adafruit_MPR121/blob/master/examples/MPR121test/MPR121test.ino

+- To change the threshold for touch and release you need to adjust these both values in the sensor.h:
+    - define NEW_TOU_THRESH 0x02
+    - define NEW_REL_THRESH 0x35

 - Depending on your wiring the MPR121 will register more or less contacts.
 You might need to change the thresholds.
     - These values can be found in the definitions.h file starting with "static const long int SAME_SENSOR_MAX_THRESHOLD = 500;"